-- You must contact the QIO to start your appeal by noon of the day before the effective date on the "Notice of Medicare Non-Coverage" we sent you. - If you miss the deadline for contacting the QIO, you can make your appeal directly to us instead.
-For details about how to do that, refer to Section I4. - If the Quality Improvement Organization will not hear your request to continue coverage of your health care services or you believe that your situation is urgent or involves an immediate and serious threat to your health or if you are in severe pain, you may file a complaint with and ask the California Department of Managed Health Care (DMHC) for an Independent Medical Review.
-Please refer to Section F4 on page 216 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.
+- You must contact the QIO to start your appeal by noon of the day before the effective date on the "Notice of Medicare Non-Coverage" we sent you. - If the Quality Improvement Organization will not hear your request to continue coverage of your health care services or you believe that your situation is urgent or involves an immediate and serious threat to your health or if you are in severe pain, you may file a complaint with and ask the California Department of Managed Health Care (DMHC) for an Independent Medical Review.
+Please refer to Section F4 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.